 If you are in any doubt regarding whether the medicine you intend to import may be captured by the above list, you should contact the agency nominated under “Further information”.

-I need to bring an anabolic/androgenic substance or ketamine into Australia.
+I need to bring an anabolic/androgenic substance into Australia.
 What do I have to do?

 You will need to obtain a permit before entering Australia.
-To apply for a permit you need to provide the Office of Chemical Safety and Environmental Health with a signed letter on official letterhead from your prescribing doctor, detailing:
+To apply for a permit you need to provide the Office of Chemical Safety with a signed letter on official letterhead from your prescribing doctor, detailing:

 - Prescribing doctors name